chocoteam/choco-solver/paper/paper.md

 or strategies for exploring the search space [@DBLP:conf/cp/LiYL21;@fages:hal-01629182] is therefore possible.

-As a result, `Choco-solver` is used by the academy for teaching and research and by the industry to solve real-world problems, such as cryptanalysis [@10.1007/978-3-030-78375-4_8], planing construction [@CANIZARES2022116149], automated testing and debugging [@LE2021100085], scheduling [@10.1007/978-3-319-44953-1_40], level design [@5887401] placement service [@8814186] and many others.
+As a result, `Choco-solver` is used by the academy for teaching and research and by the industry to solve real-world problems.

 ## CP in a nutshell
-Like integer linear programming or Boolean satisfaction, constraint programming is a field of mathematical programming.
-It focuses on describing and solving applied mathematical problems.
-However, what distinguishes the CP from the first two approaches is that it relies on a high level language to describe the problems.
+Constraint programming provides not only a declarative way for user to describe discrete problems, but also technics for solving them automatically.
+In that sense, it is very close to integer linear programming or Boolean satisfaction but is distinguished from them with its high-level modeling language and expressiveness.
 Actually, one of the richness's of the paradigm lies in the wide variety of constraints it proposes, which are also central to the solving stage.
 Thus, the objective of CP is twofold: firstly to offer a rich declarative language to describe a combinatorial problem,